A prolactinoma is a non-cancerous growth in the pituitary gland that makes a hormone called prolactin.

-A magnetic resonance imaging (MRI) scan or a computed tomography (CT) scan can show the size of the tumour.
+A magnetic resonance imaging (MRI) scan or a computerised tomography (CT) scan can show the size of the tumour.
 A bone density scan may be advised for some patients, to check whether they are at risk of 'thinning' of the bones (osteoporosis), which is a possible complication.

 Not treating may be an option